Close

 Targeted Policy Implementation

 Governments can use direct taxes to implement targeted policies, such as offering tax credits or deductions to promote specific activities, industries, or social objectives.
-This flexibility allows for the implementation economic and social policies tailored to the nation’s needs.
+This flexibility allows for the implementation of economic and social policies tailored to the nation’s needs.

 Final Thoughts